You can call me ‘Gypsy’…

-Born in Vancouver, Canada weaned on the nectar of the Okanagan, Corinna (Cori) Horton left BC for the boom and bust of Alberta.
+Born in Vancouver, Canada weaned on the nectar of the Okanagan Valley, Cori (Corinna) Horton left BC for the boom and bust of Alberta in 1995.
 In 2005 after a series of career moves in marketing, communications & radio in Calgary, she bought a bed & breakfast in rural of Nova Scotia and created The Dragonfly Inn.
 Six months later, she found found herself – alone – in the kitchen.

 The journey I never expected…